-One area where it differs is if you make a donation and receive a benefit like an ad in a program in return.
+One area where it differs is if you make a donation and receive a benefit, such as an ad in a program, in return.
 If you make this type of donation and receive the benefit of an ad, you may be able to claim the donation as a business expense.
-This is common when you make a donation, such as to your local church, PTA, or other local organization for a small ad in a program.
+This is common when you donate, such as to your local church, PTA, or other local organization for a small ad in a program.
 The organization may have it structured as a donation but you can claim it as an advertising expense.

 Rules For Sole Proprietors